USS Lagarto: 12 – 13 February

 Entering the assigned patrol area on 11 February 1945, "Latta's Lancers" commenced searching for their quarry.
 A quarter of an hour into the first dog watch on 12 February, Lagarto sighted four B-29s; contacting two over her VHF (very high frequency) radio equipment, she "received [the] dope on [the] picket vessels" they sought.
 Haddock likewise obtained contact data from the Superfortresses.
-Thus forewarned, Haddock obtained the first radar contact an hour before the end of the first watch on 12 February; opening the range, she commenced tracking what proved to be the "guardboats" (converted trawlers) No.8 Kotoshiro Maru (109 tons) and No.3 Showa Maru (76 tons), neither vessel underway.
+Thus forewarned, Haddock obtained the first radar contact an hour before the end of the first watch on 12 February; opening the range, she commenced tracking what proved to be the "guard boats" (converted trawlers) No.8 Kotoshiro Maru (109 tons) and No.3 Showa Maru (76 tons), neither vessel under way.

 "With excellent SCR (Set, Complete, Radio) communication," Commander Latta "outlined [the] plan to [the] other skippers as easily as if we were in the same wardroom".
 He ordered Sennet to westward, maintaining contact with her SJ radar, while Lagarto kept in touch with Haddock in like fashion.
 With the coming of the mid watch on 13 February 1945, the Japanese craft still lay-to, "apparently not alerted."
 Consequently, Latta ordered Haddock to break contact and his boat formed a line of bearing on Sennet.
 Lagarto began opening to westward at 04:15, and at 05:40 began heading in on the surface toward the last known position of No.8 Kotoshiro Maru and No.3 Showa Maru.
 With Sennet on the left flank and Haddock on the right, and Lagarto as guide in the center, the boats some 3000 yd apart, Latta planned to close to 7000 yd, then turn right about 50 degrees, to put the seas and wind in a most favorable position and still close the range, allocating Sennet the picket to the north, Haddock the one to the south; Lagarto, meanwhile, would direct the fire to whichever vessel "appeared to be offering the most opposition."

 At 06:20 on 13 February 1945, Lagarto manned her battle surface stations, and opened fire with her number one 5 in gun 12 minutes later on the clearly unsuspecting enemy that lay "nicely outlined against [the] red eastern sky" 7200 yd distant.
 "Japs began jabbering in high gear at 4,475 KCS!"
-Latta reported subsequently, as one of the guardboats managed to transmit a dispatch as chaos descended suddenly upon her: "Gun attack by submarines in position 30-00N, 136-30E...”
+Latta reported subsequently, as one of the guard boats managed to transmit a dispatch as chaos descended suddenly upon her: "Gun attack by submarines in position 30-00N, 136-30E...”
 Lagarto's photographer seemed elated (in a "happy daze," the commanding officer reported) at the apparently photogenic aspect of the action he was recording, repeating "Oh boy, Oh boy!"